sharmachaitanya945/Weather-app-shepherd/README.md

 Contributions are welcome!
 Open an issue or submit a pull request for any improvements or suggestions.
 Let's make this app even better together! 🌟

----

-Feel free to add more fun elements or further customize this README to suit your project's personality!